cyber-sourceress/RollScroll/README.md

 # RollScroll
-A free, simple and lightweight dice rolling application in C#.
-Currentlyworking on network features.
+Alpha Release: A free, simple and lightweight dice rolling application in C#.
+Currently working on network features.
 If you like what I do, feel free to visit my Kofi &lt;3.